-During fiscal 2022, the Company released the highlights from its LCA for the Project.
+During fiscal 2022, the Company released the highlights from its Life Cycle Assessment study ("LCA") for the Project.
 Euro Manganese engaged Minviro Ltd. ("Minviro"), a UK-based and globally recognized sustainability and life cycle assessment consultancy, and RCS Global Ltd. ("RCS Global"), a leading global auditor of battery material supply chains, to conduct a cradle-to-gate, critically reviewed study quantifying the environmental impacts, including the carbon footprint, of producing high-purity manganese products at the Project.

-The results of the LCA validate the environmental value proposition of the Project including multiple environmental benefits from the remediation of the historic tailings area, particularly in terms of soil quality and freshwater quality.
-Both improve over the lifetime of the Project as remediation avoids the current leaching of metals and reduces the impacts of the historic tailings to soil and water streams.
+The results of the LCA validate the environmental value proposition of the Project including multiple environmental benefits from the remediation of the historic tailings area, particularly in terms of soil quality and freshwater quality as the remediation avoids the current leaching of metals and reduces the impacts of the historic tailings to soil and water streams.
 The Company plans to use 100% renewable, carbon free electricity, which reduces the GWP of the Project by half compared to the use of non-renewable electricity.
-Opportunities exist to further reduce the Project's carbon footprint by sourcing reagents from manufacturers with lower environmental impact than those assumed in the study.
-The Company is committed to identifying and selecting suppliers with commitments to decarbonization.

-The LCA was conducted according to the requirements of ISO-14040:2006 and ISO-14044:2006, which included a critical review by an independent LCA expert, RCS Global, and provides EMN with an independently verified assessment for financiers and customers.
+The LCA provides EMN with an independently verified assessment for financiers and customers.
 RCS Global also reviewed and commented on the LCA study.
-Minviro has also completed a benchmarking exercise where the Project's GWP was compared against similar projects and operations producing high-purity manganese products.
+Minviro has also completed a benchmarking exercise of the Project's GWP against similar projects and operations producing high-purity manganese products.
 The results of the benchmarking exercise show that the high-purity manganese products from the Chvaletice Project have a carbon footprint that is approximately one-third of the China-based incumbent industry.